-Important links and information

-Citation of the target research article:

-Peters, E., Västfjäll, D., Slovic, P., Mertz, C. K., Mazzocco, K., & Dickert, S. (2006).
-Numeracy and decision making.
-Psychological science, 17(5), 407-413. https://doi.org/10.1111/j.1467-9280.2006.01720.x

-Link to the target research article.

-Additional information

-The current replication is part of the larger ‘mass pre-registered replications in judgment and decision-making’ project.
-The project aims to revisit well known research findings in the area of judgment and decision making (JDM) and investigate the replicability of these findings.
-As part of the initiative the students engage in pre-registered replications to examine the well-known findings as part of thesis coursework.

 Abstract

 [IMPORTANT: Results were written in past tense using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
 These will be updated following the data collection.]

 Numeracy is individuals’ capacity to understand and process basic probability and numerical information required to make decisions.
-We conducted a pre-registered replication and extension of Peters et al. (2006) examining associations between numeracy and attribute framing (Experiment 1), frequency-percentage effect (Experiment 2), ratio bias (Experiment 3), and affect (Experiment 4), .
+We conducted a pre-registered replication and extension of Peters et al. (2006) examining associations between numeracy and positive-negative framing (Experiment 1), frequency-percentage framing (Experiment 2), ratio effect (Experiment 3), and loss vs. no-loss (Experiment 4).
 We collected data with an online US American Amazon Mechanical Turk sample (N =850).
-Our replication [failed to find/found] support for the original findings regarding associations between numeracy and four decision-making biases: framing effect, frequency-percentage effect, ratio bias and risk representation [summary effect sizes+CIs will be added here].
-Extending the replication, we examined the relationship between subjective confidence and objective numeracy.
-Confidence was assessed at the end of each study, and we [found/failed to find] support that confidence is positively associated with numeracy [summary effect sizes+CIs will be added here].
-Supplementary, materials, raw data and analysis files/code are available here: https://osf.io/4hjck/.
+Our replication [failed to find/found] support for the original findings regarding associations between numeracy and four decision-making effects: [summary effect sizes+CIs will be added here].
+Extending the replication, we [found/failed to find] support for an association between numeracy and confidence [summary effect sizes+CIs will be added here].
+Materials, data, and code are available on: https://osf.io/4hjck/.